Three Different Ways to Demo a SaaS Product

 A product demo is for existing customers of a SaaS company.
 During a product demo, a customer success manager presents new or existing features, showcases product updates, or educates users on advanced functionalities.
 A product demo aims to increase product usage, ensure customers gain the promised benefits of the product, and increase customer retention.
 The product demo can also be part of user training during onboarding or if a recap is required.

-On the other hand, a sales demo consists of showing the product, its features, functionalities, and, most importantly, its benefits.
-The primary purpose of a product demo is to give prospects a clear understanding of how the product works, how it would solve their problems, and how it would meet defined needs.
+A sales demo is a presentation given to prospective customers to demonstrate the product's capabilities, features, and benefits.
+The primary purpose of the demo is to provide prospects with a clear understanding of how the product works, how it would solve their problems, and how it would meet prospect's needs.

 Meeting Face-to-Face or via Online Meeting